Hyathi/hyathi-fullstack-task/README.md

 ### Day 1

-- Identify and resolve the bugs in the provided skeleton code to get the application running.
+- Get the application running.
 - Develop the User Registration functionality:
    - Backend: Create the appropriate endpoint and database schema for user registration.
    - Frontend: Use React to create the registration form and handle the form submission.